What Is a Cervical Spine CT Scan?

 Reasons for Having a Cervical Spine CT Scan

-- herniated discs (the most common cause of back pain)
+- herniated discs, which are the most common cause

 - birth defects of the cervical spine in children

-- tumors that may have originated in the spine or elsewhere in the body
+- tumors that may have started in the spine or somewhere

 How Does a Cervical Spine CT Scan Work?